Skip to main content

 • Courts consider the content and nature of the contract, not solely the written form.

-• For “specific nature of work,” recordation with the competent authority doesn’t affect the contract’s nature.
+• For “specific nature of work,” recordation with the competent authority does not by itself determine the contract’s nature.

 Criteria for Fixed-term Contracts

-• Temporary employment: Unexpectable non-continuing employment for six months or less.
+• Temporary employment: Non-continuing employment for six months or less.

-• Short-term employment: Non-continuing employment expected to be completed in six months.
+• Short-term employment: Non-continuing employment expected to be completed within six months.

 • Seasonal employment: Non-continuing employment affected by seasonal factors with a term shorter than nine months.